nicholas-abad/REMIND-Cancer/src/utils/README.md

-# Validation Scripts for REMIND-Cancer
+# Validation / Pre-pipeline Scripts

 This subfolder contains three validation scripts designed to ensure the integrity and correctness of configuration, metadata, and RNA-seq dataframe files used in the **REMIND-Cancer** project.